 If your assembled filmmaking team can produce a dozen small projects while gelling together, you have taken a big first step toward assembling your core crew.
 And when done well, you will hopefully find a crew you can work with for decades to come.

-If you are considering building a filmmaking team and want to expand your filmmaking knowledge, make sure to grab a copy of the filmmaker action pack here.
+If you are considering building a filmmaking team and want to expand your filmmaking knowledge, make sure to join our filmmaker membership here.